SimonDelord/UBI-Security/bastion-build/readme.md

 I have built the image using a BuildConfig template available in this repo [build-config](https://github.com/SimonDelord/UBI-Security/blob/main/bastion-build/BuildConfig.yaml)

 The various tasks used for syft as part of the overall pipelines are available [here](https://github.com/SimonDelord/UBI-Security/tree/main/bastion-build/syft-build)

+There is also a publically available image under quay.io/rhn_support_sdelord/magic-image:latest